-Maine has plenty of family-friendly museums, with exhibits and programs with kid-appeal.
+Help your family see what it's like to live in Maine by taking them to one of the state's children's museums.
 Three museums, all in convenient downtown locations, are devoted solely to children: The Children's Museum of Maine, in Portland; the Maine Discovery Museum, in Bangor; and the Children's Discovery Museum, in Augusta.
-These museums specialize in introducing kids to Maine with interactive displays, programs, and exhibits that stoke the imagination and ignite the sense of play.
+You'll find interactive displays, programs and exhibits that offer unique opportunities for you and your family to learn about the state.